top of page

 Denny Dayton and his followers dismissed Ann Baker's vision of her Ragdoll and made it their mission to establish a small representation of the breed, the Pointed Ragdoll, in the multiple cat associations and show halls.
 The Pointed Ragdoll is a product of recessive traits, a mutation, that can only be produced by Solid, Mink, or two Pointed Ragdolls--of which are the foundation of the Ragdoll Breed created by Ann Baker.
 Curt Gehm is another who acquired some of Baker's Ragdolls, which encompassed the Mink, Solid, and Sepia Ragdolls rejected by Dayton for show.
 Gehm created a new breed that originated with a limited number of Ann Baker's cats.
 Outcrossing was used in the further development of what was coined the “Ragamuffin.”
 All colors and patterns were accepted for the Ragamuffin and outcrosses were made to Persian, Siberian, Selkirk Longhair, British Longhair, Turkish Angora, and even longhaired domestic cats that have resulted in an extremely different appearance, and Breed Standard, to the Ragdoll.

-All purebred, registered Mink, Solid, and Sepia Ragdolls should be recognized for championship status for all of the aforementioned reasons.
-There would be no Pointed Ragdoll without the others.
+All purebred, registered Mink, Solid, and Sepia Ragdolls are going to be recognized for championship status for all of the aforementioned reasons beginning May 1, 2025 in TICA.
+Mink and Sepia are already recognized for championship, titles and in the Ragdoll breed standard of LCWW.
 Regardless of their coloration or patterns, all purebred Ragdolls are famous for their extreme loyalty, inquisitiveness, immensely affectionate nature, intelligence, and of course, the Ragdoll flop that invites the coveted belly rubs!

-Update your TICA Membership, so you may vote on the proposal to get mink, solid, and sepias accepted for championship and included on the Ragdoll Breed Standard as Cherubim.
-The vote will take place in the spring, announcements will be made.
-Your family members may ALSO register their Ragdolls and become voting members by filling out this same form.
+Update your TICA Membership, so you may bring your Cherubim Ragdolls to show.
+Your family members may ALSO register their mink, solid and sepia Cherubim Ragdolls and become voting members by filling out this same form.
 Be sure to SPECIFY that you are part of the Ragdoll Breed Section:

 TICA Membership Form

-Please provide your information on the form below if you have registered mink, solid, and sepia Ragdolls in the past three years and/or have been showing your cats in “New Traits” over the past three years.
-Upon completion of the following form, send a photo to Christine Lupo at RagdollAlliance@gmail.com in order to aid us in our endeavors to obtain recognition:
+Please send your information to the email address below if you have registered mink, solid, and sepia Ragdolls in the past year and/or have been showing your cats in “New Traits” over the past year to Christine Lupo at RagdollAlliance@gmail.com in order to aid us in our endeavors to maintain a record of mink, solid and sepia Cherubim Ragdolls being exhibited in the cat show halls of TICA.

 COMING SOON...